dfo-pacific-science/dfo-salmon-ontology/docs/CONVENTIONS.md

 # DFO Salmon Ontology — Conventions Guide

-This document orients new contributors to the modeling conventions used in the **DFO Salmon Ontology**.
+This document orients new contributors to the modeling conventions used in the **GC DFO Salmon Ontology**.
 It explains how to create and refine ontology terms, how to model data in a way that aligns with our goals, and how to prepare new concepts for integration.

 The conventions here are **practical starting points**, not immutable rules.
 As our community gains experience, we expect to refine and evolve them.